vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/lots_serial_numbers/lots.rst

 Manage lots for different operations types
 ==========================================

-In Odoo, the creation of new lots is only allowed upon **receiving** products from a purchase order, by default. **Existing** lot numbers cannot be used.
+In Leansoft, the creation of new lots is only allowed upon **receiving** products from a purchase order, by default. **Existing** lot numbers cannot be used.

 For sales orders, the opposite is true: new lot numbers cannot be created on the delivery order,